What we can offer

 We run very popular, subsidised, family outings to Chester Zoo, the Yorkshire Wildlife Park and Bridlington with sometimes a nominal charge to group members.
 Several families have also attended the excellent Circus Starr without charge.
 We also have an annual Concert Night at The Victoria Hotel, this is great night out and an invaluable fund-raiser.
 The annual BBQ at Golcar Cricket Club is also a very popular event.
 Any funds we raise subsidise our activities, we take out NO expenses.

 Keeping you informed

 We keep our members informed with updates and information on events that have taken place and providing information for anything relevant occurring in the future.
 This is done via the website, email and Facebook page.
 At present, we have over 300 families and interested professionals on the mailing list.

-We are a membership group.
-There is a token membership fee of £5 each year and all those on the mailing list receive regular emails with information about forthcoming evening meetings, talks, outings, fundraising events and updates.
+Everything we offer is open to all but we do like to know who our members are.
+Please register with us by sending an email to email@example.com and we will keep in touch with you.
+All those on the mailing list receive regular emails with information about forthcoming evening meetings, talks, outings, fundraising events and updates.
 We offer support, advice, and information as well as improving awareness of and provision for both children and adults with autism.
-To join please follow the Become a Member tab and fill in a form.

 We provide help and assistance wherever we can, notably through our President and founder Kate Falkingham, who, although now retired, has a wealth of knowledge and experience.
 Even if we only signpost you where help can be available, it might be just what you need.